New Directors Seminar

 - Managing Crises in Youth Corrections

 Each topic is introduced by a veteran administrator and usually includes personal experiences as case studies.
 The veteran trainer then facilitates a group discussion.
 The seminar also includes segments on contemporary issues and topics facing youth corrections.
-A featured presentation each year at the kick off dinner on the first evening has been “Ready to Lead” by Phil Harris, CJCA Advisor and Professor of Criminal Justice, Temple University.
+A featured presentation each year at the kick off dinner on the first evening has been “Ready to Lead” by Phil Harris, CJJA Advisor and Professor of Criminal Justice, Temple University.

 “I found the New Directors Seminar a safe place where I could discuss the critical issues I was facing with plenty of support from my peers.”